Call Of Adventure For Fairmont Chateau Lake Louise

-LAKE LOUISE, ALBERTA, JULY 27, 2021 – For over a century, the call of the Rocky Mountains has lured adventurers from around the world to Lake Louise, Alberta for the unparalleled hiking and mountain climbing.
+LAKE LOUISE, AB – For over a century, the call of the Rocky Mountains has lured adventurers from around the world to Lake Louise, Alberta for the unparalleled hiking and mountain climbing.
 However this year, the famed Fairmont Chateau Lake Louise hotel is asking for help from young explorers, ages six and up to help solve a mystery based on two famous hikers whose spirits loom large.

 An Adventure Passport provides clues to assist Georgia Engelhard on a virtual quest to free her friend, Charles Fay when he breaks the Hiker’s Code*.
 The mysterious tale comes to life as a series of hidden clues lead sleuths to the horse stables, the lake, along the rock wall, and through the hotel to provide answers.
 Once the puzzle is cracked, successful PI’s receive a reward from the concierge.

 Although the mystery might be virtual, the protagonists are based on real characters.
 Mrs. Engelhard was a celebrated explorer who overcame her fear of heights and made history with 32 first ascents in Canada, including nine peaks in nine days in 1929, and Charles was a professor of both modern languages and mathematics, renowned for his treks in the area with Mount Fay named in his honour.